AmitPatel-analyst/SQL-Case-Study/Supplier Case Study/README.md

 1. Create a DATABASE: SUPPLIER
 ### TABLES
-CREATE THE FOLLOWING THREE TABLES WITH SAME NAMES AND DATA TYPES AS PROVIDED BELOW:
+CREATE THE FOLLOWING THREE TABLES WITH THE SAME NAMES AND DATA TYPES AS PROVIDED BELOW:

 [Here are the scripts of these tables](https://github.com/AmitPatel-analyst/SQL-Case-Study/blob/main/Supplier%20Case%20Study/Supplier_Queries.sql)